Investigative Internship Program

 Although the interns will spend time in their attorneys' offices, the Clinic also has a large student workroom and a computer lab for the interns to use.
 The majority of investigative work, however, is accomplished in the field.
 Interns will travel throughout D.C., Maryland, and Virginia neighborhoods and to local courthouses and police stations.
 It is common for everyone involved in investigation - investigators, law students, attorneys, and professors - to spend a significant amount of time in high-crime areas of the city.

 G. Access to Transportation

-Investigators who use their cars for this internship are reimbursed for mileage while investigating and are given free parking privileges in the garage at the Law Center and/or remote outdoor parking lot during the day.
-The five interns who do not have cars will be paired with the interns who have cars.
+Investigators who use their cars for this internship are reimbursed for mileage while investigating and are given free parking privileges (including overnight) in the garage at the Law Center.
+The three interns who do not have cars will be paired with the interns who have cars.

 The atmosphere in the Clinic offices is very informal, and casual clothing is encouraged when involved in field investigation.
 Occasionally, investigators may go to a location where they will not be taken seriously unless they are dressed in business attire.
 Additionally, business attire is necessary when interns are testifying in court.
 Interns do not generally have to make clothing purchases for the internship - the necessity of business attire will be infrequent.